rosemspace/client/README.md

-# Vue Enterprise Boilerplate
+# Vue enterprise boilerplate for a web-client

 **You diverged from the boilerplate on Jun 06 2018.
 See [what's been added](https://github.com/chrisvfritz/vue-enterprise-boilerplate/compare/3a96c742e7cb7f73b006932888ff25c47cb3dca4...master) since then.**

 > This is an ever-evolving, very opinionated architecture and dev environment for new Vue SPA projects using [Vue CLI 3](https://github.com/vuejs/vue-cli).
-Questions, feedback, and for now, even bikeshedding are welcome. 😄 If you'd like to increase the time I can spend on this project, as well as other Vue resources, **please consider becoming a [sponsor on Patreon](https://www.patreon.com/roshe)**. :pray:
+Questions, feedback, and for now, even bikeshedding are welcome. 😄 If you'd like to increase the time I can spend on this project **please consider becoming a [sponsor on Patreon](https://www.patreon.com/roshe)**. :pray:

 **:warning: This project uses Vue CLI 3, which is currently in beta so may not yet be appropriate for production projects.**